 A: In general, more of The Walking Dead is great!
 [Laughs] This is a chance to go through the journey again and start at a level with new characters.
 I think it’s successful when you can start again with a new version and keep the journey going with new people.
 I thought Nick, in Fear the Walking Dead, was so brilliantly done.
 He had this strange kind of nonthreatening innocence to his character.
 His life is so chaotic in the pre-apocalyptic world that he sees it differently as everyone else gets thrown into chaos.
 He’s got a skill set in a different way.
 I’m most excited for how people will respond to this new set of young people and what they bring to this.

-The Walking Dead: World Beyond will premiere on AMC in Spring 2020.
+The Walking Dead: World Beyond will premiere later this year on AMC.

 For trailers and more details from The Walking Dead: World Beyond, sign up for the AMC Weekly email.